WBZ (AM): Hall of Fame

 In February 2007, the station created the WBZ Radio Hall of Fame.
 Gary LaPierre was the first inductee, on February 16; Gil Santos was the second when he was inducted on July 9, 2009, and Dave Maynard was the third with his induction on September 15, 2009.
 Carl DeSuze became the fourth inductee (and the first to be inducted posthumously) on September 19, 2011, coinciding with WBZ's 90th anniversary.

 Awards

-WBZ received the 2010 Marconi award in the legendary stations category from the National Association of Broadcasters.
+WBZ received the 2010 Marconi Radio Award in the legendary stations category from the National Association of Broadcasters.

 In 2014, WBZ, along with sister station at the time, WBZ-TV, received a Peabody Award for its coverage of the Boston Marathon bombing.

 The station has won numerous Regional Edward R. Murrow Awards for excellence in journalism.
 In 2017, awards included Overall Excellence, Best Newscast, Excellence in Social Media, and Excellence in Writing.
 In 2016, WBZ went on to win the National Edward R. Murrow Award for Best Newscast.